-7.6 Hardy-Hodge decomposition with applications to silent sources
+7.3 Hardy-Hodge decomposition with applications to silent sources

-Participants: Laurent Baratchart, Juliette Leblond, Masimba Nemaire.
+Participants: Laurent Baratchart, Juliette Leblond, Masimba Nemaire, Cristóbal Villalobos Guillén.

-In a joint work with T. Qian and P. Dang from the university of Macao [55], we proved that on a compact hypersurface Σ embedded in \mathbb{R}^n , a \mathbb{R}^n -valued vector field of L^p class decomposes as the sum of a harmonic gradient from inside Σ , a harmonic gradient from outside Σ , and a tangent divergence-free field, provided that $2 - \varepsilon , where <math>\varepsilon$ and ε' depend on the Lipschitz constant of the surface.
+In a joint work with T. Qian and P. Dang from the university of Macao [60], we proved that on a compact hypersurface Σ embedded in \mathbb{R}^n , a \mathbb{R}^n -valued vector field of L^p class decomposes as the sum of a harmonic gradient from inside Σ , a harmonic gradient from outside Σ , and a tangent divergencefree field, provided that $2 - \varepsilon , where <math>\varepsilon$ and ε' depend on the Lipschitz constant of the surface.
 We also showed that the decomposition is valid for $1 when <math>\Sigma$ is VMO-smooth (i.e. Σ is locally the graph of Lipschitz function with derivatives in VMO).
 By projection onto the tangent space, this gives us a Helmholtz-Hodge decomposition for vector fields on a compact Lipschitz hypersurface, which is apparently new since existing results deal with smooth surfaces.
-In fact, the Helmholtz-Hodge decomposition holds on Lipschitz surfaces (not just hypersurfaces),

-In [15], we have showed that L^2 -magnetizations (i.e. \mathbb{R}^n -valued vector fields) on a compact connected Lipschitz surface embedded in \mathbb{R}^n that are silent outside (i.e. that produce no magnetic field in the unbounded component of the complement of the surface) form the orthogonal space to harmonic gradients inside the surface.
+In fact, the Helmholtz-Hodge decomposition holds on Lipschitz surfaces (not just hypersurfaces), In [46], we had also showed that L^2 -magnetizations (i.e. \mathbb{R}^n -valued vector fields) on a compact connected Lipschitz surface embedded in \mathbb{R}^n that are silent outside (i.e. that produce no magnetic field in the unbounded component of the complement of the surface) form the orthogonal space to harmonic gradients inside the surface.
 This result teams up with the Hardy-Hodge decomposition to produce a description of silent magnetizations distributions of L^p -class on a surface as solutions to a certain spectral equation for the double layer potential (for restricted range of p when the surface is only Lipschitz).
-This last piece of research has been a collaboration with C. Gerhards and A. Kegeles from TU Freiberg and can be used use to characterize, via balayage, silent magnetizations in a volume rather than on a surface.
+This last piece of research was a collaboration with C. Gerhards and A. Kegeles from TU Freiberg.